merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 How high should those scores be?
 That's a good question, and it doesn't have an obvious 'correct' answer.
 We looked at the distribution of completeness scores from these 33 modules, and didn't see an obvious threshold separating genomes into clear 'high' and 'low' groups.
 But we had to draw the line somewhere, and we settled on the requirement that the 33 IBD-enriched pathways should be, **on average, 80% complete** in order for a genome to be labeled as 'HMI'.
 We calculated an 'HMI score' for each genome by adding up the completeness scores of each of these modules.
 Since there are 33 IBD-enriched pathways each with a theoretical maximum completeness of 1.0, the maximum possible HMI score is 33.
 Applying our criteria leads to a threshold HMI score of 0.8 * 33 = 26.4, so **any genome with a score above 26.4 was considered to be an 'HMI' genome**, and all the others were labeled as 'non-HMI'.

-We used the program `anvi-script-estimate-metabolic-independence` (which you can read about [here](https://anvio.org/help/main/programs/anvi-script-estimate-metabolic-independence/)) to score each genome using the stepwise completeness scores of the 33 IBD-enriched pathways.
+We used the program {% include PROGRAM name="anvi-script-estimate-metabolic-independence" %} to score each genome using the stepwise completeness scores of the 33 IBD-enriched pathways.
 In the code below, we run that program on each genome and parse the resulting output files to produce a table of scores and labels for each genome at `05_GTDB_ANALYSES/HMI_scores.txt`.

 ```bash
 # get just the module accession numbers as input to the program